-Having grown up constantly surrounded by Thangkas, my passion for these paintings began when I was a child.
-My father’s dedicated work with Buddhist art and artists has allowed me to gain invaluable access to the world of Thangka in Nepal.
+Having grown up in my father shop in Basantapur, constantly surrounded by Thangkas, my passion for these paintings began at an early age.
+My father’s dedicated work with Buddhist art and artists, has led me to strive to continue his work procuring high quality original Thangkas and serving the artist community in Nepal.

-Thangka Mandala is an effort by myself to try to present the art of Thangka as I have come to understand and see it.
-The traditions, messages and compassion that these stunning Thangkas emit.
+Thangka Mandala Buddhist Art Gallery was established in France in 2019, as an effort to try to export this traditional art to a broader audience.
+This website presents the art of Thangka as I have come to understand and see it.

-His unique approach of passing all his knowledge to help artist understand the messages behind thangkas and respect the deep traditions passed from father to son.
+His unique approach of passing on all his knowledge in order to help artists understand the messages behind thangkas and respect the deep traditions and techniques that have existed for centuries.

 Our gallery was located in the heart of Kathmandu Durbar Square, Nepal.
 The building was extensively damaged during the earthquakes in April and May 2015.
 We are fortunate that none of the paintings were damaged as a result of these devastating events.